Mesothelioma Surgery

 • Paracentesis: This surgery is for patients with peritoneal mesothelioma.
 Like pleurodesis, a hollow tube is inserted into the patient.
 Doctors remove fluid from the abdomen so patients can feel less pressure and less shortness of breath.

 • Segmentectomy: This is also called a wedge resection.
 Doctors remove cancer in one area of the lung, leaving the rest of the lung intact.
 It is less invasive to do this type of surgery than removing the entire lung.
 Segmentectomy does not remove all the cancer.
-Shortness of breath and chest pain can be relieved after this procedure.
+Shortness of breath and chest pain may be relieved after this procedure.

 • Lobectomy: One or more of the lobes of the lung are removed.
 It is used when the cancer appears in just one lobe of the lung.
 It is less invasive than removing the entire lung.
 A lobectomy can relieve symptoms.